enrique-isaacs/robot-clash/README.md

 ## Project description

 --
-RobotWorlds is a Server/Client program written in java using openjdk 11.0.16 2022-07-19 LTS.
+RobotWorlds is a Server/Client program written in java.
 Players can connect to a server which hosts a virtual world for their robots to join.
 The program allows clients to interact with one another by providing features such as launching different models of robots into the world, moving around, firing weapons and defending with shields.
 The server allows concurrent connection for multiple clients, using a multi-threaded approach, making sure each client gets their appropriate information.
 --

 ## Features